dldc-packages/democrat/README.md

 ## Using hooks library

 Because Democrat's hooks works just like React's ones with a little trick you can use some of the React hook in Democrat.
-All you need to do is pass an instance of `React` to the `Democrat.render` options.
+All you need to do is pass the instance of `React` to the `Democrat.render` options.

 ```js
 import React from 'react';